i-aryan/rate-limiter/README.md

 - Sliding Window
 - Leaky Bucket

+To understand how these algorithms work you can have a look at this really great [blog](https://www.enjoyalgorithms.com/blog/design-api-rate-limiter).
 Every implementation with an exception of Leaky Bucket allows you to add multiple limits which could be used for regulating requests per second/minute/hour/day or any duration that you want to put a limit on.
 It also allows you to have a cost associated with an API call so a single instance of rate limiter could be used on APIs demanding different rate limits by adjusting the cost.

 ### Dependencies
 This project uses **Jedis**, a Redis client library for Java to make connections to Redis and issue queries.